danrog303/poke-api/README.md

 > Flask REST API for obtaining Pokémon data from Bulbapedia.

 # Features
-- obtaining all Pokémon data
-- obtaining Pokémon data by id
+- obtaining Pokémon data (all, by id, by name)
-- obtaining Pokémon data by name
+- obtaining Pokémon generation data (all, by generation number)

 # Usage
 Poke-API requires Python3 to be installed.